MarianoAprea/MarianoAprea/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; I'm a software quality engineer.
-I'm here to learn and share my knowledge of techniques and modules for using differents QA tools. .\
+I'm here to learn and share my knowledge of techniques, modules for using differents QA tools. .\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
+🎓 &nbsp;I'm currently exploring various tools to develop a way to enhance my ideas and knowledge applied to the world of software quality assurance.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+✍️ &nbsp;I'm on my way to learning more about different tools to improve web and mobile test automation methods, as well as API-Backend test automation.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\

 ✉️ &nbsp;You can shoot me an email at apreamariano@gmail.com  I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [resume](Mariano_Aprea_cv.pdf) for more details about me.
-I'm open to feedback and suggestions!
+📄 &nbsp;Please have a look at my [RESUME](Mariano_Aprea_cv.pdf)

 ### 🛠 &nbsp;Tech Stack)&nbsp;
 ![Python](https://s3.dualstack.us-east-2.amazonaws.com/pythondotorg-assets/media/files/python-logo-only.svg)&nbsp;